arekouzounian/panacea/README.md

 ## Overview
 Panacea began as a semester-long project for one of my graduate courses at USC.
 The goal was to create a secure audit log.

-Panacea can be thought of as a very simple overlay network with distributed filesharing capabilities.
+Panacea can be thought of as a very simple overlay network with decentralized filesharing capabilities.
 Each 'node' is tied to a cryptographic identity, and uses *libp2p* for its underlying communication/authentication with peers.

 ## Architecture
 There are four main components in a panacea node: